Development of a secure and adaptive network model to improve the wireless distributed network

 My current research is based on the study of distributed wireless communication systems and development of a new routing protocol to better support the mesh routing technique.
 The research also focuses on a security framework involving the development of a hybrid encryption technique to improve the performance while maintaining the integrity, a hybrid authentication scheme to provide scenario-based authentication in a distributed environment and a key management/distribution scheme to ensure the security of the network.
 In addition to the core research, I have also been collaborating in other topics involving quantum cryptography, network virtualization and software-defined networks.

-- Ashish Nanda, Deepak Puthal, Joel Rodrigues and Sergei Kozlov, ‘Internet of Autonomous Vehicles Communications Security: Overview, Issues, and Directions’, IEEE Wireless Communications, 2019 (Impact Factor 9.2) - In Press
+- Ashish Nanda, Deepak Puthal, Joel Rodrigues and Sergei Kozlov, ‘Internet of Autonomous Vehicles Communications Security: Overview, Issues, and Directions’, IEEE Wireless Communications, 2019 — Published, (Impact Factor 9.2)

 - Ashish Nanda, Deepak Puthal, Saraju Mohanty and Uma Choppali, ‘A Computing Perspective of Quantum Cryptography’, IEEE Consumer Electronics Magazine, DOI - 10.1109/MCE.2018.2851741, 2018 — Published, (Impact Factor 1.434)

-- Deepak Puthal, Rajiv Ranjan, Ashish Nanda, Priyadrsi Nanda, Prem P Jayaraman and Albert Y Zomaya, ‘Secure Authentication and Load Balancing of Distributed Edge Datacenters’, Journal of Parallel and Distributed Computing, 2018.— In Press, (ERA tier A*, Impact Factor 1.815)
+- Deepak Puthal, Rajiv Ranjan, Ashish Nanda, Priyadrsi Nanda, Prem P Jayaraman and Albert Y Zomaya, ‘Secure Authentication and Load Balancing of Distributed Edge Datacenters’, Journal of Parallel and Distributed Computing, 2018.— Published, (ERA tier A*, Impact Factor 1.815)

-- Ashish Nanda, Priyadarsi Nanda, Xiangjian He and Deepak Puthal, ‘A Novel Hybrid Authentication Model for Geo Location Oriented Routing in Dynamic Wireless Mesh Networks’, 51st Hawaii International Conference on System Sciences(HICSS-51) Hawaii, 3rd-6th January 2018 — Published, (ERA tier A)
+- Ashish Nanda, Priyadarsi Nanda, Xiangjian He and Deepak Puthal, "A Novel Hybrid Authentication Model for Geo Location Oriented Routing in Dynamic Wireless Mesh Networks", 51st Hawaii International Conference on System Sciences(HICSS-51), 2018 — Published, (ERA tier A)

-- Ashish Nanda, Priyadarsi Nanda, Xiangjian He, Aruna Jamdagni, and Deepak Puthal, ‘Secure-GLOR: An Adaptive Secure Routing Protocol for Dynamic Wireless Mesh Networks’, 16th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom-17) Sydney, Australia, 1st-4th August 2017 — Published in IEEE Conference Proceedings by IEEE CS CPS, (ERA tier A)
+- Ashish Nanda, Priyadarsi Nanda, Xiangjian He, Aruna Jamdagni, and Deepak Puthal, "Secure-GLOR: An Adaptive Secure Routing Protocol for Dynamic Wireless Mesh Networks", 16th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom-17), 2017 — Published, (ERA tier A)

-- Ashish Nanda, Priyadarsi Nanda and Xiangjian He, ‘Geo-Location Oriented Routing Protocol for Smart Dynamic Mesh Network’, 18th IEEE International Conference on High Performance Computing and Communications (HPCC-2016), Sydney, Australia, 12th-14th December 2016 —Published in IEEE Conference Proceedings by IEEE CS CPS, (ERA tier B)
+- Ashish Nanda, Priyadarsi Nanda and Xiangjian He, "Geo-Location Oriented Routing Protocol for Smart Dynamic Mesh Network", 18th IEEE International Conference on High Performance Computing and Communications (HPCC-2016), 2016 —Published, (ERA tier B)

-- Ashish Nanda, Priyadarsi Nanda, Xiangjian He and Aruna Jamdagni, ‘A Secure Routing Scheme for Wireless Mesh Networks’, 12th International Conference on Information Systems Security (ICISS-2016), Jaipur, India, 16th-20th December 2016 — Published in Springer Verlag series of Lecture Notes in Computer Science, (ERA tier B)
+- Ashish Nanda, Priyadarsi Nanda, Xiangjian He and Aruna Jamdagni, "A Secure Routing Scheme for Wireless Mesh Networks", 12th International Conference on Information Systems Security (ICISS-2016), 2016 — Published, (ERA tier B)